- Investor Relations

 Key Executive Board activities and transactions require the approval of the Supervisory Board.
 This applies in particular to the annual capital expenditure programme, major acquisitions, divestments, and defined capital and financial measures.
 The Supervisory Board can also specify special approval requirements in individual cases.
 While in office, members of the Executive Board are bound by a detailed restraint clause.
 Any conflicts of interest must be disclosed immediately to the Supervisory Board, as well as to fellow Board members.
 No such conflicts of interest arose for any member of the Executive Board during the reporting period.

-As of the balance sheet date, no member of the Executive Board was a member of more than three supervisory boards of listed companies outside The Linde Group or of comparable supervisory bodies of other business entities.
-Information about memberships held by members of the Executive Board on other German statutory supervisory boards or comparable German and foreign boards of business entities is given in the Notes to the Group financial statements.
-See Note 37.
+As at the balance sheet date, no member of the Executive Board was a member of supervisory boards of listed companies outside The Linde Group or of comparable supervisory bodies of other business entities.
+Information about memberships held by the members of the Executive Board who were in office in the 2016 financial year on other German statutory supervisory boards or comparable German and foreign boards of business entities is given in the Notes to the Group financial statements.
+See Note 35.

 The Executive Board has no committees.